tberlok/paicos/paper/paper.md

 as NumPy [@numpy; @Harris2020], Scipy [@Virtanen2020], h5py [@h5py], Cython
-[@Behnel2011] and astropy [@astropy] and contains features for interactive data analysis inside Ipython terminals [@Perez2007] and Jupyter notebooks [@Kluyver2016], i.e., tab completion of data keywords and Latex rendering of data units.
+[@Behnel2011] and astropy [@astropy] and contains features for interactive data analysis inside Ipython terminals [@Perez2007] and Jupyter notebooks [@Kluyver2016], e.g., tab completion of data keywords and Latex rendering of data units.
 Paicos also contains a number of tests that are automated using pytest [@pytest7.4], CircleCi and GitHub workflows.